Silent Generation: Childhood and youth

 The Second World War impacted the lives of children in various ways.
 Significant numbers of schoolchildren were evacuated without their parents to the countryside to avoid the threat of bombing throughout the war years.
 The quality of education fell everywhere but particularly in urban areas for various reasons, including a shortage of teachers and supplies, the distress pupils suffered from air raids and the disruption caused by evacuations.
 The degree of supervision children received also fell as fathers left to fight and mothers joined the workforce.
 However, rationing during World War II and the years after improved the health of the population overall with one study conducted in the early 2000s suggesting that a typical 1940s child ate a healthier diet than their counterpart at the start of the 21st century.
 Following the Second World War, the school-leaving age was raised to 15 with every child being allocated to one of three types of school based on a test taken at the age of 11 in England, Wales and Northern Ireland (selection between two types of school took place at age 12 in Scotland).

-The years after the Second World War saw a continuation of difficult social conditions, their was a serious housing shortage and rationing was at times more restrictive than it had been during the war.
+The years after the Second World War saw a continuation of difficult social conditions; there was a serious housing shortage and rationing was at times more restrictive than it had been during the war.
 The late 1940s saw substantial social reforms and changes to the structure of the British economy.
 Economic conditions and living standards improved significantly during the 1950s and 60s.
 Unemployment rested at roughly two percent during this period, much lower than it had been during the depression or would be later in the 20th century.
-Consumer goods such as Televisions and household labour saving devices became increasingly common.
+Consumer goods such as televisions and household labour saving devices became increasingly common.
 By the late 1950s, Britain was one of the most affluent societies anywhere in the world.
 In 1957, 52% of the British population described themselves as "very happy" in comparison to 36% in 2005.
 That year, Prime Minister Harold Macmillan famously said: